Breaking Up With Aspartame: Withdrawal Symptoms and How To Overcome Them

 aspartame withdrawal symptoms how long

-It can take 14-30 days to get through the often debilitating symptoms of aspartame withdrawal.
+It can take 14–30 days to get through the symptoms of aspartame withdrawal.

-• Trying to quit cold turkey with no help
+• Trying to quit cold turkey vs. gradually removing aspartame from your diet

 Natural Aspartame Alternatives

-Instead of aspartame, try one of these to sweeten your foods or drinks with:
+Instead of aspartame, try sweetening your foods and drinks with:

 • Monk fruit